divvun/DivvunPublicTenders/WebDict.md

 ## Acceptance requirements

-Before delivery of final version:
+Before delivery of the final version, the code should meet [the standard requirements](GeneralInfo.md), plus the following:

-* technical documentation
 * web app accepted by the Norwegian Sámi Parliament
-* passing all defined tests
-* all code in Github or svn
 * web app according to targets and specifications in this document